SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/recursive_data_structures_1.md

 ### Task 5

-For the class [Node](./Node.java), the following code attempts to store the sum of all items in the chain of nodes into a varaible `total`.
-However, it has a a bug.
+For the class [Node](./Node.java), the following code attempts to store the sum of all items in the chain of nodes into a variable `total`.
+However, it has a bug.
 Briefly explain what is the problem with the code, and correct it.

 ```java
 Node a = new Node(20, null);